-Awareness cannot and does not stop here however.
+Awareness always comes first.
 You must cultivate it every day.
-Otherwise you might slip back into the old ways that no longer help you.
+Otherwise you might slip back into the old patterns of thought and behaviour.

 Take time to think upon these questions and any others that may come to you.
 Write down what thoughts you have and have them close by to remind you of what you are aiming for.
 Keeping a journal of thoughts and ideas is a good practice.
 One that I do myself.

 A little introspection is needed.
-That is what these ghosts bring to us.
+That’s the lesson these ghosts bring to us.

 Illustration by Harry Furniss.
 Scanned by Philip V. Allingham.